-Brushing and flossing are exceptionally important to oral hygiene.
-Though professional dental cleanings remove accumulated plaque, tartar and debris, excellent homecare methods are equally valuable.
-Proper brushing and flossing can enhance the health of the mouth, make the smile sparkle and prevent serious dental diseases.
-Various reasons for why proper brushing and flossing are essential are listed below
+Brushing and flossing are of paramount importance to oral hygiene.
+Though bi-annual professional dental cleanings remove plaque, tartar and debris, excellent homecare methods are equally valuable.
+Proper brushing and flossing can enhance the health of the mouth, make the smile sparkle and prevent serious diseases.

-Bad breath (halitosis) is typically caused by old food particles on or between the teeth.
-These food particles can be removed with regular brushing and flossing, leaving the mouth healthier.
+Bad breath or halitosis is usually caused by old food particles on or between the teeth.
+These food particles can be removed with regular brushing and flossing; leaving the mouth healthier, and breath smelling fresher.

-Staining or the yellowing of teeth can be caused by a variety of factors such as smoking, coffee, tea and red wine.
+Staining or the yellowing of teeth can be caused by a wide variety of factors such as smoking, coffee and tea.
 The more regularly these staining agents are removed from the teeth using brushing and flossing techniques, the less likely it is that the stains will become permanent.

 THE PROPER WAY TO BRUSH

-Teeth should be brushed at least twice a day, ideally in the morning and before bed.
-Look for a toothbrush with a small, soft, head and rounded-end bristles and no more than three months old.
-The head of the brush needs to be small enough to access all areas of the mouth, and the bristles should be soft enough so as not to cause damage to the gum tissue.
-It is recommended to discard your toothbrush after 3 months of use.
-The American Dental Association (ADA) has given electric toothbrushes their seal of approval, stating that those with rotating or oscillating heads are more effective than other toothbrushes.
+The teeth should be brushed at least twice a day; ideally in the morning and before bed.
+The perfect toothbrush is small in size with soft, rounded-end bristles and no more than three months old.
+The head of the brush needs to be small enough to access all areas of the mouth, and the bristles should be soft enough so as not to cause undue damage to the gum tissue.
+The American Dental Association (ADA) has given electric toothbrushes their seal of approval; stating that those with rotating or oscillating heads are more effective than other toothbrushes.

 - Brush every surface of every tooth, cheek-side, tongue-side, and chewing surfaces.
 Place special emphasis on the surfaces of the back teeth.

 THE PROPER WAY TO FLOSS

-Flossing is a great way to remove plaque from between the teeth).
+Flossing is a great way to remove plaque from the interdental regions (between the teeth).
 Flossing is an especially important tool for preventing periodontal disease and limiting the depth of the gum pockets.
 The interdental regions are difficult to reach with a toothbrush and should be cleansed with dental floss on a daily basis.
-The flavor and type of floss have no bearing on the efficacy of the flossing, chose the floss that works best with your teeth.
+The flavor and type of floss are unimportant; choose floss that will be easy and pleasant to use.

 Here is a basic guide to proper flossing:

-- Cut a piece of floss to around 18” long
+- Cut a piece of floss to around 18 inches long.

-- Wrap one end of the floss around the middle finger of the left hand and the other end around the middle finger of the right hand until the hands are 2” to 3” apart.
+- Wrap one end of the floss around the middle finger of the left hand and the other end around the middle finger of the right hand until the hands are 2-3 inches apart.

-It is important to rinse your mouth with water after brushing, as well as after meals if you are unable to brush.
+It is important to rinse your mouth with water after brushing, and also after meals if you are unable to brush.
 If you are using an over-the-counter product for rinsing, it’s a good idea to consult with your dentist or dental hygienist on its appropriateness for you.
-Other dental aids may be recommended by your dentist or dental hygienist: Interdental brushes, rubber tip stimulators, tongue cleaners, irrigation devices, fluoride, medicated rinses, etc., can all play a role in good dental home care.
+Use other dental aids as recommended by your dentist or dental hygienist: Interdental brushes, rubber tip stimulators, tongue cleaners, irrigation devices, fluoride, medicated rinses, etc., can all play a role in good dental home care.